 Genius Bonus: In the 2006 series, Stoker needs Tetra-Hydrocarbons to make a new regenerator.
 Otherwise known as CH4.
 Methane.

-Ho Yay: Episode 49, where Modo catches Vinnie and the latter makes a comment that makes us all wonder..
+Ho Yay: In "Below the Horizon", where Modo catches Vinnie and the latter refers to him as "big fella"..
 And then Modo drops him in the snow.

 Jerkass Woobie: Vinnie's old girlfriend Harley becomes this in "Turf Wars", the final episode of the 2006 series.
 Sure, she wrongly believes that the Biker Mice abandoned her and tries to kill them even when they tell her they need the regenerator to re-hydrate Mars, but it's all because she was horribly scarred during the Plutarkian invasion and nobody showed up to help her.
 It also helps that she eventually comes to her senses and ends up supposedly sacrificing her life to prevent the regenerator from going critical.